mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/File/index.md

 MAMP PRO uses templates to create the necessary server config files.
 You can edit these templates from the menu item        File > Edit template.
 Here, you have access to options which are not accessible from the MAMP PRO user interface.

-A template file is created in ~/Library/application support/appsolute/MAMP PRO/templates when you make a change to one      of your templates.There are separate templates for your Apache, Apache SSL, PHP, and MySQL configurations.
+A template file is created in ~/Library/application support/appsolute/MAMP PRO/templates when you make a change to one      of your templates.
+There are separate templates for your Apache, Apache SSL, Nginx PHP, and MySQL configurations.
 If you have not made any changes to your templates, your ~/Library/application support/appsolute/MAMP PRO/templates directory will      be empty.

 <div class="alert" role="alert">
 Note: Edition errors in the templates of the configuration files can cause the servers not to start.
-This could mean        that you will have to reset the settings for MAMP PRO, and you may lose all your other custom settings.
+This could mean        that you will have to reset your settings for MAMP PRO, and you may lose all other custom settings.
 You should edit these templates only if you are familiar with the exact syntax and meaning of the options.
 </div>

 *Apache (httpd.conf and httpd-ssl.conf)*